 Gas

-Repair category 1
+Repair category: 1

-Notes No obvious significant defects noted.
-All gas appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.
+Notes No obvious significant defects noted to the gas installation.
+All gas appliances should be tested and thereafter maintained by a Gas Safe registered contractor on an annual basis.
+This should be regarded as a routine maintenance and safety check.

+Water, plumbing and bathroom fittings

+Repair category: 1

-► Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings.
-There is no extractor fan located in the shower room.
-Given the presence of a shower over the tray, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
-Failure to do so can lead to concealed defects behind wall finishes, and below the shower tray.
-As the tray is boxed in, it will be appreciated that it is not possible to comment on concealed locations.
-The plumbing in the majority of properties built before 1945 was carried in lead.
-Given the age of the property, there is a risk that there could be lead piping in concealed locations.
-Should this be encountered, it would be essential to have this replaced, on health grounds.
+Notes No obvious significant defects noted to accessible plumbing or sanitary fittings.
+It is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
+Failure to do so can lead to concealed defects behind wall finishes, and below the bath/shower tray.